Congress again looks to consider the SAVE Act: What this bill could mean for counties

 On May 23, the House Administration Committee held a full committee markup of the SAVE Act and Preventing Foreign Interference in American Elections Act (H.R.
 8399).
 On June 7, Rep. Chip Roy (R-Texas) and a group of 49 Republican Representatives introduced the SAVE Act, which passed on July 10 with a vote of 221-198.
 However, the SAVE Act faces an uphill battle.
 Both the U.S. Senate leadership and the White House indicated they would not support the stopgap measure including the SAVE Act and on September 18, the stopgap measure failed to pass the U.S. House by a vote of 202-220.

-Since the SAVE Act is priority legislation for Speaker Johnson, we anticipate other attempts to enact this legislation this Congress.
+Since the SAVE Act is priority legislation for Speaker Johnson, we anticipate additional attempts to enact this legislation.

 How does this impact counties?

-While states are largely responsible for voter registration processes, county election officials play a role in registering individuals to vote as well as cleaning and vetting voter rolls.
-Implementing changes included in the SAVE Act could require additional training for county election officials and poll workers in states with same-day registration.
+While states are largely responsible for voter registration processes, county election officials play a key role in registering individuals to vote as well as cleaning and vetting voter rolls in preparation to administer elections on the ground.
+Implementing changes included in the SAVE Act could require additional training for county election officials and poll workers.

 The SAVE Act does not authorize additional federal funding for states and local governments to implement these new guidelines.
 Counties urge the U.S. Congress to fund Help America Vote Act (HAVA) election security grants to assist states and counties improve election administration and potentially implement the SAVE Act.